 - The United Kingdom limits every single piece of checked baggage departing from any airport in that country to a maximum weight of 32 kg/70 lb.
 If you have a bag that weighs exceed the limit, you should rearrange its contents and pack items in different bags.
 The maximum length for oversize baggage is 240 cm in length, 75 cm in height and width.
 Any item exceeding the size will be refused by the security and delivered as cargo.

 - To avoid unnecessary delays, please ensure your size and number of carry-on baggage to meet the requirement while pass through the security process at Heathrow and details as follows:

 - There is a discrepancy between Heathrow Airport (Opens in new window) and EVA Air (Opens in new window) for the size and number of carry-on baggage regulation.
-Please follow EVA Air’s hand baggage policy that only ONE carry-on baggage and ONE personal item may be taken through security control if you take Elite or Economy class.
+Please follow EVA Air’s hand baggage policy that only ONE carry-on baggage and ONE personal item may be taken through security control if you take Premium Economy or Economy class.
 Items larger than 56 x 36 x 23 cm (22 x 14 x 9 in) in dimension or 115 cm (45 in) overall must be checked in as hold baggage.

 - The pre security passenger ambassadors will also be monitoring the above which could include sending passengers back to check-in for non-compliance.